Ōmachi Station (Hiroshima): Kabe Line

 The Kabe Line station features one side platform serving one bidirectional track.
 The station did not exist during the line's opening; it was infilled during construction of the Astram Line in order to allow transfers between the two.
-The station is on ground level, however as the track is on an embankment, passengers must climb some stairs in order to reach the platform.
+The station is on ground level, however as the track is on an embankment, passengers must climb stairs in order to reach the platform.
 A ticket office is available at this station.
 Unlike most stations on the Kabe Line, this station has ticket gates.